 Complaints We Can Take

 We take complaints about administrative decisions by provincial government:

 - health entities (see the Health page for more details)

-We also take complaints about municipal governments, including:
+We also take complaints about administrative decisions by municipal governments, including:

 - villages, & resort villages